Alexey-Shuster/Projects_Praktikum/spreadsheet/README.md

 # Spreadsheet Engine

 A C++17 spreadsheet library that supports **text cells**, **arithmetic formulas**, and **cell references**.
-Built with a custom ANTLR‑based formula parser, automatic dependency tracking, and circular detection.
+Built with a custom ANTLR‑based formula parser, automatic dependency tracking and circular detection.

 ## Features